Key players urge accountability for atrocities in Ukraine

 Other council members — Mexico, Gabon, Ghana, Brazil, India, Kenya and the United Arab Emirates — didn’t seek to lay any blame.
 They said investigations need to establish the facts behind the killings and attacks.

 China, which is close to Russia, said the cause of civilian deaths should be established and verified.
-“Any accusations should be based on facts before the full picture is clear,” “Any accusations should be based on facts before the full picture is clear,” said Ambassador Zhang Jun.
+“Any accusations should be based on facts before the full picture is clear,” a Chinese diplomat said.

 ICC prosecutor Karim Khan said a record 43 countries have referred the Ukraine situation to the court, which is responsible for prosecuting war crimes, crimes against humanity and genocide.
 He opened an investigation March 2, and said nine other European nations are also conducting probes.
 On Monday, he said, the ICC signed an agreement for the first time for a joint investigative team with Ukraine, Poland and Lithuania.